 At a glance: Democratic presidential primary results and state delegate counts

-Former Vice President Joe Biden was off to a quick start on Tuesday, picking up early wins in three of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.
+Former Vice President Joe Biden secured sweeping victories on Tuesday, picking up wins in three of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.
 Biden and Senator Bernie Sanders of Vermont are in a two-way battle for the party's nod.
 A candidate needs at least 1,991 delegates to secure the nomination, and Biden led the delegate count heading into Tuesday's contests.

-At stake in Tuesday's contests are 352 delegates.
-Based early partial results, Biden has won at least 48 delegates and Sanders at least 25.
+At stake in Tuesday's contests were 352 delegates.
+Based on early partial results, Biden has won at least 83 delegates and Sanders at least 29, according to Edison Research.
 Here is a quick look at the state of play:

 MICHIGAN Delegate count: 125

 Joe Biden was projected to win.
-Biden will win at least 22 delegates, according to Edison Research, and Sanders at least 15 delegates.
-The biggest prize on Tuesday, Michigan could deliver a crucial victory for Biden.
+Biden will win at least 32 delegates and Sanders at least 19 delegates.
+The biggest prize on Tuesday, Michigan appeared poised to deliver a crucial victory for Biden.
 Both candidates have campaigned hard in the state, where Sanders pulled off a stunning upset over eventual nominee Hillary Clinton in the 2016 Democratic primary.

 Polls closed at 9 p.m.
 EDT (0100 GMT Wednesday) MISSOURI

-Delegate count: 68 Biden is projected to win Missouri and secure at least 18 delegates.
+Delegate count: 68 Biden was projected to win Missouri and secure at least 23 delegates.
 Sanders will win at least 10 delegates.

 While neither campaign made a major investment in Missouri, Biden's support from black voters helped propel him to victory in the state.
 Sanders lost Missouri by a tiny margin to Clinton in 2016.
 Polls closed at 8 p.m.
-EDT (0000 GMT).
+EDT (0000 GMT on Wednesday).

 MISSISSIPPI Delegate count: 36

-Biden is projected to win Mississippi and secure at least eight delegates.
+Biden won Mississippi and will secure at least 28 delegates.
 Biden was the clear favorite in Mississippi, given his strength among black voters and his dominant performance last week in neighboring Alabama.
 In 2016, more than two-thirds of Democratic primary voters in Mississippi were black.

-Sanders cruised to victory in this liberal-leaning state in 2016.
+Delegate count: 89 Sanders cruised to victory in this liberal-leaning state in 2016.
 But recent polls have suggested a surging Biden has closed the gap, even though Sanders has a far bigger presence on the ground.
 Washington switched this year from holding caucuses - a format that has historically helped Sanders by drawing a younger, more activist electorate - to a primary election in which voters cast their ballots by mail.
-A loss for Sanders in the state, while still unlikely, would be a bad sign for his prospects.
-IDAHO
+A loss for Sanders, would be a bad sign for his prospects.

-There has not been any public polling of Idaho.
+Delegate count: 20 There was no public polling of Idaho.
 Sanders easily won the state in 2016, but its shift to a primary from caucuses could hurt his chances for a repeat.
-NORTH DAKOTA

-Like Idaho, North Dakota strongly backed Sanders in 2016.
+Delegate count: 14 Like Idaho, North Dakota strongly backed Sanders in 2016.
 Unlike Idaho, the state has chosen to stick with caucuses in 2020, a system seen as an advantage for Sanders and his intensely loyal followers.
-There has not been any public polling of North Dakota.
-DEMOCRATS ABROAD
+There was no public polling of North Dakota.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)